Debt Division in Oregon Divorce Mediation

 The Oregon Framework

 Oregon law also includes an automatic statutory restraining order in many divorce cases under ORS 107.093.
 Among other things, that statute restricts certain insurance changes, extraordinary expenditures, and the transfer, concealment, or disposal of property without written consent, ordinary-course business necessity, court order, or attorney-fee payment in the case.
-That matters because debt problems often get worse when accounts are changed, assets are moved, or financial conduct becomes disorderly during the case.

 Why Debt Analysis Is Different from Property Analysis